-And WHEREAS, _________________, hereinafter called "Buyer" would like to purchase the Dog described above, hereinafter referred to as the puppy.
+And WHEREAS, ________, hereinafter called "Buyer" would like to purchase the Dog described above, hereinafter referred to as the puppy.

-Agrees to sell one German Shepherd Dog puppy under the following warranties and conditions and no other warranties or conditions either expressed or implied:
+Agrees to sell one German Shepherd Dog puppy under the following warranties and conditions and no other warranties or conditions either expressed or implied.

 1. return the puppy for a replacement puppy of equal value from a current or future litter,

 2. return the puppy and receive a full refund.

 In either circumstance, Breeder is not responsible for the vet bill, and AKC papers will not be issued to the Buyer.

 If any issues not disclosed/documented prior to sale are diagnosed at this New Puppy Exam, Buyer may have the option to choose a replacement OR receive actual monetary compensation for costs that may arise if the Puppy requires veterinary attention for said defect(s).
 Any requests for compensation must be made immediately upon the New Puppy Health Exam, and Breeder may choose to allow for monetary compensation, or elect to have Puppy returned for replacement.
 (Buyer Initial____)